EckoTan0804/academic-kickstart/content/ai/deep-learning/generalization/dropout.md

 ## Why Dropout works?

+- Intuition: Dropout prevents the network to be too dependent on a small number of neurons, and forces every neuron to be able to operate independently.
 - Each of the “dropped” instance is a different network configuration
 - $2^n$ different networks sharing weights
 - The inference process can be understood as an **ensemble of $2^n$ different configuration**